Board

 Vice President

-Ryan is a Director for Saskatchewan and a member of the Foreign Trade and Food Policy Committees.
+Ryan is Vice President, a Director for Saskatchewan and chair of the Foreign Trade Committee.
 He sees the importance of producers giving their time to CCA and other boards to ensure the industry is successful now and in the future.
-Ryan’s goal on the CCA board is to have cattle production recognized as being important for environmental sustainability and hopes to see ranchers receive credit for carbon sequestered and stored in our soil.
+Ryan’s goal on the CCA board is to have cattle production recognized as being important for environmental sustainability and he hopes to see ranchers receive credit for carbon sequestered and stored in our soil.
 Additionally, he hopes to see fair and competitive markets for feeder and fed cattle and inputs like vaccines, antibiotics, dewormers, and fly control products.

 Ryan is currently the Chair of the Canadian Roundtable for Sustainable Beef.
 He is also the Past President of the Saskatchewan Cattlemen’s Association and Past Chair of the Beef Cattle Research Council.
 Ryan is a Canadian Cattle Young Leaders (CYL) graduate and a past CYL mentor.